swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/07-SSHEC2Instance.md

 You will now be logged into the Instance.

-**NOTE**: you might need to change the permissions of the key file by running the chmod commannd as follows.
+**NOTE**: you might need to change the permissions of the key file by running the chmod command as follows.
 Edit to match your path and key pair name.
 ```bash
 sudo chmod 600 /path/my-key-pair.pem
 ```